Why More Strains Aren't Always Better When It Comes To Probiotics

-That's why, when mbg developed probiotic+ with trusted supplement manufacturer Thorne, we were careful to choose four targeted strains aimed at beating bloat and supporting gut health—Bifidobacterium lactis Bi-07, Bifidobacterium lactis B420, Bifidobacterium lactis HN019, and Lactobacillus acidophilus NCFM.*
+That's why, when mbg developed probiotic+, we were careful to choose four targeted strains aimed at beating bloat and supporting gut health—Bifidobacterium lactis Bi-07, Bifidobacterium lactis B420, Bifidobacterium lactis HN019, and Lactobacillus acidophilus NCFM.*

 So, which probiotic strains should I look for?

 There are plenty of strains with plenty of different purposes, but here are just a few of the most common reasons people seek out a probiotic, and the best strain for the job:

 - For immune support: If you're hyper-focused on enhancing your immunity during the pandemic and the onset of cold and flu season, Lactobacillus acidophilus (L. acidophilus NCFM) and Bifidobacterium lactis (Bifidus, specifically HN019) both have proven immune-supporting benefits.*